Instilling self-esteem in a child is possibly the most difficult task confronting parents.

 • Is an independent learner with high self-esteem

-It is the parents responsibility to encourage independence and equip their child to persevere, maintain the passion that they were born with, ensure that their child is well socialized and who does not permit their child to hang around adults but encourages them to play with their peers.
+It is the parents responsibility to encourage independence and equip their child to persevere, maintain the passion that they were born with, ensure that their child is well socialised ,and who does not permit their child to hang around adults but encourages them to play with their peers.

 SCP Toolkit (#5)